-The concrete in SC walls is expected to have good consolidation due to the lack of congestion.
+Properly designed concrete in steel-plate composite (SC) walls is expected to have good consolidation due to the lack of congestion.
 Specific configurations may increase congestion locally and pose challenges for concrete placement in areas such as connections to walls and slabs, anchorages to basemats, openings, embedment plate anchorages, and other irregularities.
 The design in areas of congestion should consider constructability and detail the SC walls accordingly.
 Mock-ups may be employed to demonstrate that a particular construction technique provides adequate quality of concrete placement in SC walls.

-Honeycombing or void formation can be prevented in SC construction by ensuring proper compaction.
+Honey combing or void formation can be prevented in SC construction by ensuring proper compaction.
 As compared to reinforced concrete construction, proper compaction in similar SC construction is easier to achieve due to the absence of reinforcement layers in SC walls.